pontazaricardo/Webcrawler_HtmlAgilityPack/README.md

 The above steps will install the **HtmlAgilityPack** in your project.
 A confirmation *readme.txt* will be displayed.
 In order to be completely sure that your project now has the **HtmlAgilityPack**, check your project's *References*.

 ![installation](/images/installation.gif?raw=true)

+## Usage

+For this project, the website [http://www.espn.com/nba/statistics](http://www.espn.com/nba/statistics) was crawled.